 The proposed new language in Rule 510 is, in all material respects, similar to the BX Options rule at Chapter VII, Section 4.
-Because of this proposed new language in Rule 510, which addresses specialists (as also Remote Specialists, RSQTs, and SQTs), the Exchange proposes to delete Rule 511 in its entirety.
+Because of this proposed new language in Rule 510, which addresses a specialists, the Exchange proposes to delete Rule 511 in its entirety.
 The Exchange believes that, within the effort to update and consolidate the Series 500 Rules as discussed, it is reasonable and proper to delete Rule 511.
 This rule was established decades ago for the purpose of dealing with the extensive on-floor open outcry specialist system, with multiple competing specialist units.
 Since the implementation of Rule 511, the open outcry options floor has evolved into a robust and competitive principally electronic system, and the remaining hybrid options floor does not have numerous competing specialists as was the case when Rule 511 was instituted.